-To start your own VoIP business, there are few infrastructure requirements, apart from creating a sales/marketing infrastructure.
+To become a VoIP Service provider, there are a few infrastructure requirements, apart from creating a sales/marketing infrastructure.
 Here is a brief guide into the requirements to start a mobile VoIP business:

-Step 1: Set up a VoIP infrastructure, comprising of hardware and software
+Step 1: Set up a VoIP Infrastructure (Hardware and Software)

 Step 2: Mobile VoIP Applications